MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="bit_floor"></a>`bit_floor`

-Finds the largest integral power of two not greater than the given value.
-For example, given 5, returns 4.
+Find the largest power of two not greater than a value.
+For example, given `5`, returns `4`.

 ```cpp
 template< class T >